Code-Institute-Submissions/PP1-HTML-CSS-1/Testing.md

 * Un-Solved
     * I was unable to get the buttons to open links in a seperate tab while keeping the main website tab open.

+  *Testing page
+    * I was unable to link some of the images to this testing file although they are stored with the rest of the images.

     <br>

 ### Peer review